ringcentral/ringcentral-api-docs/docs/sms/tutorials/valid-sms-numbers.md

 ## SMS and the Main Company Number

 You can send and receive SMS messages from the main company phone number when authorized as the Operator Extension.
 By default, the Operation Extension is set to extension 101.
-This can be edited and assigned to other extensions in the Online Account Portal under "Auto-Receptionist" > "Operator Extension.""
+This can be edited and assigned to other extensions in the Online Account Portal under "Auto-Receptionist" > "Operator Extension."